Ueberspannung/LCD44780/README.md

 backlight jumper and and a contrast pot.
 Some of them even feature a backlight switch on bit 3.
 But more on that later.
 These adaptors use an PCF8574 or PCA8574 I2C port expander originally introduced by Philips (now [NXP](https://www.nxp.com/) ).
 The only difference is speed.
 The PCF is rated for 100 kHz and the PCA ist rated for 400 kHz.
 Although I don't recommend to to use chips beyond spec one could try to force the PCF version to 400 kHz.
+***Attention: Both chips are available with index "A".
+Index A has different I2C Adress range.
+Standard is 0x20-0x27, A is 0x38-0x3F***

 #### i2c transfer speed
 Assuming the Chip is operated at 400 kHz a singele byte write would take two transfers, the addressbyte and the databyte.